 1. Manual jaw-opening exercise

 Slowly pull down until you feel slight discomfort on the tight side of your jaw.
-Hold for 30 seconds and then slowly release your jaw back to the staring position.
+Hold for 30 seconds, and then slowly release your jaw back to the starting position.

 2. Jaw joint stretch

 This exercise helps stretch the muscles of the jaw and neck.

 Press the tip of your tongue onto the roof of your mouth, directly behind your top front teeth without touching them.
 Next, use your tongue to apply gentle pressure.
 Slowly open your mouth as wide as you can, then slowly close it shut.

 Stop at the point when you feel discomfort.
 Repeat up to 10 times.
 However, you shouldn’t do this exercise if it causes you any pain.

 This stretch helps eliminate stress in the facial muscles, upper and lower jaw, and neck.

 Smile the widest smile you can without feeling tightness or pain.
 While smiling, slowly open your jaw an additional 2 inches.
 Inhale deeply through your mouth, then exhale while letting go of the smile.
 Repeat up to 10 times.

 You may benefit from wearing a mouthguard, especially if your jaw tightness is caused by clenching or grinding your teeth in your sleep.
 There are several types of mouthguards available.